 Learning Supports are, I guess, self-explanatory and relatively flexible in their usefulness.
 Nonetheless, here is Learning Supports Users’ Manual to rationalize these documents’ use in the classroom.

+Common Core Standards stood as the pedagogical law of the land in the school districts in which I’ve served.
 Many of the lesson plans I post on Mark’s Text Terminal are parts of larger units.
-Because of the manner in which I manage my work flow, I outline the Common Core Standards on the unit plans themselves, and then indicate on individual lesson plans that the reader should refer back to the unit plan if he or he wants to see which of the Common Core Standards the lesson meets.
+Because of the manner in which I manage my workflow, I outline the Common Core Standards on the unit plans themselves, and then indicate on individual lesson plans that the reader should refer back to the unit plan if he or he wants to see which of the Common Core Standards the lesson meets.
 So, you may need to add a list of Common Core Standards to the lesson plans you take away from this site.
-To make that easier for you, here are typescripts–in Word, like almost everything else here–of the Common Core College and Career Readiness Anchor Standards; here too are the Common Core Standards for Grades 9 and 10 English Language Arts as well as the Common Core Standards for Grades 11 and 12 English Language Arts.
+To make that easier for you, here are typescripts again, in Microsoft Word) of the Common Core College and Career Readiness Anchor Standards; here too are the Common Core Standards for Grades 9 and 10 English Language Arts as well as the Common Core Standards for Grades 11 and 12 English Language Arts.
 If you are a social studies or science teacher then you will find useful the Common Core Standards for Grades 9 and 10 History:Social Studies, Science and Technical Subjects and the Common Core Standards for Grades 11 and 12 History:Social Studies, Science and Technical Subjects.
 Here also, if you need them, are the ITSE National Educational Standards (NETS*T) and Performance Indicators for Students.
 Finally, if you use them in your lesson plans (I do, and I think they’re important for guiding instruction, particularly with struggling learners) are a list of habits of mind to be cultivated in students.
 I include these, as appropriate, on all my unit and lesson plans.